Galloway UMC’s Bible Reading Plan

-Purchase a study Bible prepared by a number of scholars across the spectrum of Christian tradition, and not one prepared by a single teacher or evangelist.
+Purchase a study Bible prepared by several scholars across the spectrum of Christian tradition, and not one designed by a single teacher or evangelist.
 Avoid editions that follow a particular theological tradition…even our own Wesleyan tradition.
-You will benefit more from the broader range for faithful Christian thought.
+You will benefit more from the broader range of faithful Christian thought.

 Finally, you are encouraged to use a study Bible with notes that help you understand the text, and not make application to your life.
 That work is for you and the Holy Spirit.

 2) Make a plan to read every day